 Being at home means that you don’t have to dress up, you can eat or drink anything you want, you save lots of money, you don’t need to be on the road and you can put on your PJs and hop into bed with a cup of tea at any time!

 6. Pack a survival kit.

 Ok, so you’ve decided to have a night out on the town.
 Even in a small clutch, you should have the bare minimum of your phone, some cash and a credit card.

-If space permits, add some breath mints or gum (in anticipation of your midnight kiss), a lipstick and pressed powder for touch ups, and a hairbrush or comb.
+If space permits, add some breath mints or gum (in anticipation of your midnight kiss), lipstick and pressed powder for touch-ups, and a hairbrush or comb.

 7. Be grateful for the years past and ahead.

 Often, the worries of the year just gone come down upon our shoulders on December 31st.
 The best thing to do is to take some time to reflect on the year gone by.

 Acknowledge the times that were rough.
 Be grateful for the moments of happiness and joy.
 Set your intentions for the new year and most important of all, enjoy it all.

 I would love to hear your tips on surviving New Year’s Eve!